AndersDeath/diary2/README.md

 # 10 July 2022 - Sunday - Yerevan

 This day is much better.
 I feel good.
+I even could buy a cold drink and enjoyed it.